zer0mode/CS-MI/multi-instance_config.md

 Comments should be prefixed with semicolon character
 <sup>info @ [php.net](http://php.net/manual/en/function.parse-ini-file.php#refsect1-function.parse-ini-file-changelog)</sup>

 Here below there are 4 variables.
 The value of #var is 222.
-Strings containing non-aplhanumeric characters should be enclosed with double-quotes _`""`_.
+Strings containing non-alphanumeric characters should be enclosed with double-quotes _`""`_.
 ``` ini
 ;this is a comment
 var = 1